Last Updated on June 16, 2021

 How To Get Around Galiano Island

 There is no public transit on Galiano Island, so you will need to figure out how you plan to get around.
-We took a car across on the Galiano island ferry.
+We took a car on the Galiano island ferry.
 A large number of people took their bikes across.

-A Rustic Cabin In The Woods On Galiano Island
+A Rustic Cabin In The Woods On Galiano

 We love unique accommodations, so when we saw this rustic cabin in the woods, we knew it would be a rad place to stay.
 It was definitely rustic and even had the nice touch of a simple outdoor shower.
 A shower on a warm day outside is absolutely heavenly.
 It was peaceful and nice and quiet as we were surrounded by a great amount of forest.
 It was a cute little cabin, just big enough for the both of us to have our own space.
 An outhouse was a few steps away from the cabin as well.